Policies, Procedures & Billing Info

 All Enrichment Week courses are philosophically based on our Lasallian Educational Outcomes (LEOs).
 Each course is developed and/or coordinated by a Saint Mary’s faculty member.
 All courses correspond with one or more of the following categories.
 Students are expected and encouraged to take a course from a different category each year.
 In this catalog, courses are identified according to a catalog number as indicated below:

 2. Recreation and/or Physical Wellness

 3. Service and/or Spirituality

 Priority numbers are randomly generated and assigned to each student beginning in their freshman year.
-These numbers are used when scheduling students in to their selected courses.
+These numbers are used when scheduling students into their selected courses.
 Students with lower numbers are more likely to get their first or second choice in courses.
-Almost every student is able to enroll in one of their three choices.
+Almost every student can enroll in one of their three choices.